What Weeds Can Tell You About Your Garden

 When healthy, chickweed indicates tilled, fertile, nitrogen-rich soil.
 Chickweed often grows where the soil is cool and moist.
 Chickweed accumulates potassium, phosphorus and manganese which is released into the soil when it decomposes.
 Edible.
 Chickweed is sometimes used in salads.
 It is a source of vitamin C, B vitamins and minerals.

-Indicates low fertility soil, low in nitrogen.
+Clover indicates low fertility soil, low in nitrogen.
 Like other legumes, clover obtains nitrogen from the air and fixes it into the soil when tilled under.
 Clover can be planted as a cover crop.

 Horsetail (Equisetum)

-Thrives in heavy, compacted, acidic, low-fertility soil.
+Plantain thrives in heavy, compacted, acidic, low-fertility soil.
 Plantain is rich in calcium and magnesium.
 It also accumulates silicon, sulphur, manganese and iron.
 When turned under to decompose, it helps to de-acidify the soil.

-Indicates low nitrogen, low fertility soil.
+Vetch indicates low nitrogen, low fertility soil.
 A member of the legume family, vetch draws nitrogen from the air and fixes it in the soil as it decomposes.
 Vetches also accumulate potassium, phosphorus, copper and cobalt.
 Common vetch is sometimes used as a cover crop.

 Resources on Weeds: